franciscolopezsancho/akka-cqrs-training/README.md

 5. also for Kafka?.

-5. Let's write by tag
+6. Let's write by tag
+      you may want to have a look at

 6. Let's consume in parallel.